International Student Admission

 Winter semester (January): September 1 (December 1 for domestic students)

-Summer semester (May): January 1 (April 1 for domestic students)
+Summer semester (May): International students are not eligible for summer admission to the College of Business (April 1 for domestic students)

 Special Admission Process for International Partner Programs